Geographical distribution of French speakers: Brazil

 The anti-Portuguese factor of Brazilian nationalism in the 19th century led to an increased use of the French language to the detriment of Portuguese, as France was seen at the time as a model of civilization and progress.
 The learning of French has historically been important and strong among the Lusophone high societies, and for a great span of time, it was also the main foreign language among the middle class of both Portugal and Brazil, but now trails English, in both, and more recently, Spanish, in the latter.

 Asia

-Myanmar

-In Myanmar, French is gaining popularity amongst university students and the tourism sector, as the country slowly opens up.
-French is taught in secondary school, as with other foreign languages aside from English, which is taught from primary school.
-Two universities in the country have French-language departments, for a total of 350 students.

 Cambodia

-About 3% of the population of Cambodia can speak French as of 2014.